 Organizations that offer perks and senior discounts for Baby Boomers and seniors

 I’ve been a member of AARP ever since I turned 50 and membership will give you access to a wide variety of perks.
-Being an AARP member is more important than ever because it fights like a banshee to make sure we don’t lose Medicare and other services that are critical as we age.
-If the new healthcare bill is enacted, Baby Boomers may be paying up the nose.
+Signing up for AARP is more important than ever because it fights like crazy to make sure we don’t lose our Medicare and other services that are critical as we age.

-AARP offers senior discounts on insurance, healthcare, travel, and a variety of other services, including shopping on Amazon.
+AARP offers senior discounts on insurance, healthcare, travel, and a variety of other services.

 For those of you who feel AARP is too liberal for your political tastes, you can join AMAC.
 (Association of Mature American Citizens) They offer senior discounts, although not as many as AARP.